in-toto/in-toto/demo/README.md

 process, we provide a script that generates a simple layout for the purpose of the demo.
-In this software supply chain layout, we have Alice, who is the project owner that creates the layout, Bob, who uses `vi` to create a Python program `foo.py` and `tar` to package up `foo.py`, and Carl, who uses `tar` to package up `foo.py` into a tarball which together with the in-toto metadata composes the final product that will eventually be installed and verified by the end user.
+In this software supply chain layout, we have Alice, who is the project owner that creates the layout, Bob, who uses `vi` to create a Python program `foo.py`, and Carl, who uses `tar` to package up `foo.py` into a tarball which together with the in-toto metadata composes the final product that will eventually be installed and verified by the end user.
-Package will be a threshold step meaning it would be needed to be performed by at least as many functionaries (in this case Bob and Carl) as specified in the layout.

 ```shell
 # Create and sign the software supply chain layout on behalf of Alice